Bandy: Canada

 Bandy has been played in Canada since the 1980s, but is not nearly as popular as ice hockey in this country.
 Friendlies are played against the United States.
 The Canadian bandy federation is called Canada Bandy.

 China

 The China Bandy Federation was set up in 2014.
 Since them, China has since participated in a number of world championship tournaments, with men's, women's and youth teams.
 China Bandy is mainly financed by private resources.
 The development of the sport in China is supported by the Harbin Sport University.

-Czechia
+Czech Republic

-A team from Prague in present-day Czechia became Austrian national bandy champions in 1911.
+A team from Prague in present-day Czech Republic became Austrian national bandy champions in 1911.

-Czechia has been playing in the World Championship since 2016.
+Czech Republic has been playing in the World Championship since 2016.
 As a way of preparing as well as possible for international matches, the Czechs have invented modified rules for games on ice hockey rinks, a variety called short bandy, which differs from rink bandy.
 The Czech (former rink bandy) national league is now called Liga českého národního bandy.